Behavioral Health Concierge

 This program is currently available to Providence (Providence, Swedish, Kadlec, PacMed, St. Joseph) caregivers and their household members in Washington, Oregon, California and Montana.

 Providence offers a unique telebehavioral health consultation service.
 This is a free, compassionate and confidential program.
-Patients are able to access licensed behavioral health professionals from anywhere, with appointments available from 7 a.m. - 8 p.m. daily.
+Patients are able to access licensed behavioral health professionals from anywhere, with appointments available from 7 a.m. - 8 p.m.
+Pacific time daily.
 This virtual service provides same-day or next-day access to counseling and care navigation.
 Currently, only Providence caregivers and their household members have access to this service.
 Others can find help here.

 *Caregivers can still access the Caregiver Assistance Program for work life issues, legal help, mental health referrals, and other needs.